Home · Operational Stewardship · Incident Handling

 After resolution, incidents are documented: what happened, what was done, what assumptions failed, and what should change.
 This documentation feeds back into monitoring, backups, disaster recovery planning, and system design.

-Scope and Limits
+Scope and limits

+Incident handling is not a promise of availability.
 Response depends on prior access, system familiarity, and existing operational commitments.

+For a small number of long-term retainer clients, a dedicated contact channel may be explicitly agreed for rare, high-severity incidents.
 This channel exists to support short-term stabilization during exceptional incidents.
 It does not imply continuous availability, guaranteed response times, or priority handling for non-critical work.

+All other communication continues through standard channels.
 These boundaries are written down in advance.
 No obligation exists to respond without prior agreement.
+Misuse of this channel may result in its withdrawal.

 Effective incident handling relies on work done long before the incident: monitoring designed to surface real signals and trends, backups that can actually be restored, and conservative system design.